Securing the 2025 NEA Representative Assembly

 - Safety in numbers.
 Travel in groups and avoid traveling by yourself.
 Make sure to check on each other periodically and agree on departure times.

-- Avoid carrying all your cash with you.
-Always leave enough cash in your hotel room safe to get you through the conference should your money be lost or stolen.
-To avoid making yourself a target do not display large amounts of cash or other valuable items.
+- Avoid carrying all your cash and credit cards with you.
+Always leave enough cash and alternate credit cards if you have them in your hotel room safe to get you through the conference should your money or credit cards be lost or stolen.
+Do not display large amounts of cash or other valuable items to avoid making yourself a target.

 - Pay Attention.
-Looking down and concentrating on a mobile device while texting or listening to music through ear buds can be a hazardous activity.
-Doing so while you are attempting to cross a street, get on and off an escalator, walk in a crowd, or make your way through an exhibit area can all be harmful to your safety and the safety of others.
+Looking down and concentrating on a mobile device while texting or listening to music through earbuds can be a hazardous activity.
+Doing so while attempting to cross a street, get on and off an escalator, walk in a crowd, or make your way through an exhibit area can all be harmful to your safety and the safety of others.

 - Practice Moderation.
 Avoid excessive consumption of alcohol.
 Alcohol reduces inhibitions and impairs the capacity to reason, a perfect formula to make you a target.